. .

 Background

-Vaccination is a cost-effective strategy for reducing childhood mortality and morbidity, but more than 24 million children still do not have access to basic immunization services.
-'Hard to reach' groups also remain an issue.
+Vaccination is a cost-effective strategy for reducing childhood mortality and morbidity, but more than 24 million children still do not have access to basic immunization services worldwide.
+Vaccination access and uptake in 'Hard to reach' groups also remains an issue.

 Strategies to increase vaccination uptake involve: